-The configuration of the sample used for independent evaluator testing and penetration testing was on the current version and also on an earlier revision of the TOE, including the baseline version of the TOE, namely R1.54.0.2.
+The configuration of the sample used for independent evaluator testing and penetration testing was the same as described in the [ST].

+For some tests, testing was performed on an earlier revision of the TOE and/or on a derivative product.
 The assurance gained from testing on an earlier revision has been assessed to be valid for the final TOE version, because the changes introduced did not have an impact on the TSF.